inanna-malick/file_io_with_akka_streams/working_with_files.md

 In this post we learned:

 //todo: expand this w/ more on byte strings
 .
+How to read files as streams of ByteStrings.
+.
+How to write streams of ByteStrings to files.
-How to transform streams of byte string chunks read from files into streams of lines .
+.
+How to transform streams of ByteStrings into streams of lines .
 How to use Akka Streams to encode and decode CSV files .
 How to use Akka Streams to quickly explore large CSV files.